List of UNESCO Intangible Cultural Heritage India 2022

 - It is also celebrated in Bihar, Jharkhand, UP, Tripura, Odisha, Assam, Maharahstra, Uttarakhand, Punjab, Haryana and Madhya Pradesh.

-- Goddess Durga (Goddess of Power) represents triumph of goodness over evil.
+- Goddess Durga (Goddess of Power) represents the triumph of goodness over evil.

 Latest Facts related to UNESCO Intangible Cultural Heritages in India: